How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Additional Data Collection Details

-\paragraph{Labeled Dataset} To fine-tune their automatic track classifier with the goal of obtaining a set of CSS papers, \cite{leto-etal-2024-first} collect a set of about 1,800 example abstracts labeled with their track using the conference programs from 2021-2023.
-Papers falling under the \say{Computational Social Science and Cultural Analytics} category serve as positive examples.
-Negative examples are collected from each additional track appearing in the program.
-Papers from the NLP+CSS workshop are appended to the positive set.

-For a set of labels more representative of our dataset, we expand this dataset across 2014-2025 using this process.
-We also appended examples from the ACL Special Interest Group on Language Technologies for the Socio-Economic Sciences and Humanities (SIGHUM) workshop proceedings to the positive set.
-Note that no conference programs were available for 2024 and 2025, so the positive examples from this time were taken from the NLP+CSS and SIGHUM workshops.
-The resulting labeled dataset contains 497 positive examples and 2692 negative examples for a total of 3189 labeled examples.
-These are shown in Figure \ref{fig:track_labels_year}.

-\paragraph{Model Details} To build our binary track classifier, we fine-tune RoBERTa base \cite{gururangan-etal-2020-dont} using the labeled abstracts using using HuggingFace's Transformers Trainer \cite{wolf2020huggingfacestransformersstateoftheartnatural}, employing a weighted cross-entropy loss to address class imbalance.
+To build our binary track classifier, we fine-tune RoBERTa base \cite{gururangan-etal-2020-dont} on the labeled abstracts (Figure \ref{fig:track_labels_year}) using HuggingFace's Transformers Trainer \cite{wolf2020huggingfacestransformersstateoftheartnatural}, employing a weighted cross-entropy loss to address class imbalance.
 The model is trained for 50 epochs with a learning rate of $2e-5$, using an 80/10/10 train/validation/test split.
 The checkpoint achieving the highest macro F1 score on the validation set is selected, yielding a macro F1 of 0.870, precision of 0.863 and recall of 0.876 on the test set.